 Driving Distances to Top Mexico Destinations

-A travel destination popular with artists, featuring a number of impressive galleries, Todos Santos is about 970 miles south of the US border with Tijuana.
+A travel destination popular with artists, featuring a number of impressive galleries, Todos Santos is about 1000 miles south of the U.S. border with Tijuana.
 Flanked by the Sierra de Laguna mountains, nearby beaches offer world class surfing.
 From hiking to hitting the waves, the options are endless.

 San Felipe, on the eastern coast of the Baja Peninsula, is only a short drive from several national and state parks such as the Alto Golfo Biosphere Reserve that protects the habitats of shorebirds and harbor porpoises.
 Parque Nacional Sierra de San Pedro Mártir, at an elevation over 10,000 feet, is home to Mexico's second largest astronomical telescope.
-San Felipe is a sleepy town where you can enjoy the gulf of California, and may even spot a rare California condor.
-A popular destination, and during the winter months, the temperatures are usually mild and San Felipe is located on 125 miles from Mexicali.
+San Felipe is a sleepy town where you can enjoy the gulf of California and Sea of Cortez, and may even spot a rare California condor.
+During the winter months, the temperatures are usually mild and San Felipe is located only 125 miles from Mexicali.

 Rocky Point (Puerto Peñasco)

-Known as Rocky Point, the resort town of Puerto Peñasco is a both a fishing village and a first class tourist destination.
-It's also known as Arizona's beach because it is only 62 miles southwest of Lukeville, Arizona.
-Famous for dune backed beaches that front the Sea of Cortez.
-Enjoy fresh shrimp, beach strolls and the tidal pools of Bahía la Choya's (Cholla Bay) in this quaint Mexican town.
+Known as Rocky Point, the resort town of Puerto Peñasco is both a fishing village and a first class tourist destination.
+It's also known as Arizona's beach because it is only 60 miles southwest of Lukeville, Arizona.
+It is famous for it's dune backed beaches that front the Sea of Cortez, it's shrimp, and laid back feel.
+Enjoy fresh seafood, shopping, beach strolls, and the tidal pools of Bahía la Choya's (Cholla Bay) in this quaint Mexican town.

 San Miguel de Allende

-Situated to the southeast of Mexico City, Puebla is 770 miles to the south of Laredo, and has an eclectic mix of offerings for visitors.
+Situated to the southeast of Mexico City, Puebla is 770 miles to the south of the Laredo, Texas border with Mexico.
+It has an eclectic mix of offerings for visitors.
 At first glance you'll notice an abundance of churches.
 Locals say there are 365 - one for every day of the year.

 Puebla has a rich culinary history, claiming to be the origin of mole (a sauce made of chili peppers, chocolate, cinnamon, cumin and other ingredients), so it is a popular dish there.
 Shredded beef Pelonas are also a popular meal.
 The painted Talerva tiles that give Puebla its unique look are locally made.
 Uriarte located downtown is the best place to shop for them.
 As the origin of the Cinco de Mayo tradition and a UNESCO World Heritage sight, Puebla is a historically rich destination.